-How do particles of negative and positive mass interact with themselves and with each other?
-At the onset, if we consider the particles to have mass but not charge, then we can use Newton's Law of Gravitation in a generalized version to describe the causal force and Newton's (1687) Second Law in a generalized version to determine how any two particles, with masses of arbitrary sign, respond to the causal force and accelerate relative to each other (Wayne 2009a).
+How do particles of negative and positive mass interact among themselves and with each other?
+At the onset, if we consider the particles to have mass but not charge, then we can use a generalized version of Newton's law of gravitation to describe the causal force exerted by a positive or negative mass and a generalized version of Newton's (1687) second law to determine how any two particles, with masses of arbitrary sign, respond to the causal force and accelerate relative to each other (Wayne 2009a).

-FIGURE 2.1 In an electric field, a particle, such as an electron with a charge-to-mass (e/m) ratio less than zero, accelerates toward an attractive force and bends toward the positive plate.
-A negative mass electron (= positron), with a charge-to-mass ratio greater than zero, accelerates away from the positive plate.
+FIGURE 2.1 In an electric field, a particle, such as an electron, with a charge-to-mass (e/m) ratio less than zero, accelerates towards an attractive force and bends towards the positive plate.
+A negative mass electron, with a charge-to-mass ratio greater than zero, accelerates away from the positive plate.